 27.34.365 Women's history consortium-Board of advisors.
 The board of advisors shall consist of fifteen members.
 The director of the state historical society shall appoint eleven members to the board of advisors.
-Two members of the senate, one each representing the two largest caucuses of the senate, shall be appointed by the president of the senate, and two members of the house of representatives, one each representatives of the house of representatives, shall be appointed by the speaker of the house of representatives.
+Two members of the senate, one each representing the two largest caucuses of the senate, shall be appointed by the president of the senate, and two members of the house of representatives, one each representatives, shall be appointed by the speaker of the house of representatives.